EEscat1804/NBA-MVP-Predictor/README.md

 | Baseline                     | 0.062202                   | 0.061709	                 | 0.000000| 0.058113|
 | Baseline with PCA            | 0.062202                   | 0.061709	                 | 0.000000| 0.058113|

-#### Top Model Insights
+#### Takeaways

-- **XGB without PCA**: Best performance with MAP@K of 0.008042 and RMSE of 0.018860.
+- **XGB without PCA**: Out of all the models had the best performence with a MAP@K of 0.007677 and a RMSE of 0.031351.
-- **Feature Importance**: Key features include VORP, Win Shares, and PER.
-Metrics like Losses and Games Behind have less impact.
+- There was slight variation between the models with PCA and the models without PCA some performed better while others performed similarity.
+Lasso performed the same while Random Forest with PCA performed better than Random Forest without PCA.

 ### Example Predictions